opencadc/science-containers/docs/user-guide/interactive-sessions/launch-carta.md

 CARTA (Cube Analysis and Rendering Tool for Astronomy) is a specialized image visualization and analysis tool designed for radio astronomy data.
 This guide walks you through launching and using CARTA sessions on the CANFAR Science Platform.

+!!! abstract "🎯 What You'll Learn"
+    - How to launch a CARTA session and choose the right version
+    - How to size RAM/CPU for your datasets
+    - How to load data from `/arc` and work with radio data cubes
+    - Tips for analysis features, performance, and troubleshooting

 ## Overview

 CARTA provides advanced features for: